Practical Spoofing Attacks against Galileo OSNMA with Time-Synchronization Manipulation

-The TESLA chain stores all the keys used for generating tags.
-This chain starts with a random seed key $K_{N}$, known only to the OSNMA provider, and ends with the root key $K_{0}$.
-Each key (say $K_n$, $n\in{0,1,2,\cdots, N}$) on the chain is computed from its previous key (i.e., $K_{n+1}$) through a hash function, i.e., $K_n=Hash(K_{n+1})$.
+All Galileo satellites maintain the same TESLA chain, which stores all the keys used to generate the tags.
+This chain starts with a random seed key $K_{N}$, known only to the OSNMA provider, and ends with a root key $K_{0}$.
+Each key (say $K_i$, $i\in{0,1,2,\cdots, N-1}$) is computed from its previous key (i.e., $K_{i+1}$) through a hash function, i.e., $K_i=Hash(K_{i+1})$.